coding-monkeys-bv/laravel-nova-translation-manager/README.md

 ## Supported locales

-Please use the config file to specify which locales you want to support.

 When starting off with an empty database, it's mandatory to create a first database record.
 You can do this by running the install command.
 This will generate a record based on your current app locale.

 ```